Nishnabotna River: History

-In March 2024 a fertilizer spill killed much of the aquatic life across a 60-mile stretch of the Nishnabotna river in Iowa and Missouri, leaving an estimated 789,000 fish dead in one of the region’s most ecologically devastating chemical spills on record.
+In March 2024, a fertilizer spill killed much of the aquatic life across a 60-mile stretch of the Nishnabotna River in Iowa and Missouri, leaving an estimated 789,000 fish dead in one of the region’s most ecologically devastating chemical spills on record.
 The source of the spill originated when a valve was left open on a storage tank over the weekend of March 9-11 at NEW Cooperative, an agricultural business in Red Oak, Iowa.
-The leak drained approximately 265,000 gallons of liquid nitrogen fertilizer into the nearby East Nishnabotna River.
+The leak drained approximately 265,000 gal of liquid nitrogen fertilizer into the nearby East Nishnabotna River.

 Course

 East Nishnabotna River

 This excerpt from the Lewis and Clark map of 1814 shows the rivers of southwest Iowa, southeast Nebraska, and northwest Missouri.
 The "Nish-na-bot-to-na River" is seen in the west-central portion of the map.

 The East Nishnabotna rises in southwestern Carroll County and flows generally south-southwestwardly through Audubon, Cass, Pottawattamie, Montgomery, Page and Fremont Counties, past the towns of Exira, Brayton, Atlantic, Lewis, Elliott, Shenandoah, Red Oak and Riverton.
 At Red Oak, the river's average discharge is 506 cubic feet per second.